About the DPT Program

 WU physical therapy graduates are prepared to practice a holistic approach in delivering physical therapy services to diverse populations throughout the continuum of health, wellness, injury, and disease.
 Through the use of a unique learning style, WU physical therapy graduates demonstrate exemplary professionalism, exceptional skills and problem solving, and the ability to access and utilize knowledge, reflective of a commitment to life-long learning.

-During the program, our students are exposed to a variety of opportunities through class, volunteer/service projects, service learning and clinical experiences.
+During the program, our students are exposed to a variety of opportunities through class, volunteer/service projects, service learning and clinical education experiences.
 With a diverse faculty in our department, students are able to learn about various practice settings and focus.
 To help with clinical exposure and experience, students have a variety of clinical experience locations to chose from during their education.
 Local vendors and practitioners visit to share their knowledge and expertise.
 Through the PT club and other local programs, students participate in a variety of projects in the local community.

 Various levels of service learning experiences are integrated into our program.
 These experiences expose students to settings and people at the local, regional, and international level.
 For more information on service learning, please visit our global impact page.